 Pro Tips

-- This is a very easy recipe to cut in half or double.
+- This is an easy recipe to scale up or down to suit your needs.

 To adjust the recipe size: